zaireali649/infrastructure/terraform/module/sagemaker-pipelines/README.md

 - **Both pipelines are optional** - you can enable training only, processing only, or both
 - **Scheduling is optional** - can be disabled for manual execution
 - **VPC integration is optional** - can run in public subnets if no VPC specified

+### ECR Repository Management
+- **This module does NOT create ECR repositories** - they must exist before use
+- ECR repositories should be created via separate infrastructure or manually
+- Repository naming convention: typically `{project_name}-{environment}-{service}` (e.g., `ml-platform-staging-training`)
+- Build scripts will verify repository existence and fail if repositories don't exist

 ## Inputs